altocodenl/cell/readme.md

 Why do we do this?
 In effect, what we are doing is considering the leftmost `@ do` as the *first* thing we want to expand.
 We want to avoid expanding a definition here -- that's going to be the job of `cell.do`, which we'll call in a few lines.

+An easier way to remember this is that if there is an `@ do` to the left of the rightmost `@`, we will instead consider that `@` before the `do` as the rightmost at.
+In effect, we're switching the rightmost at to the left.
+This only will affect the `targetPath` and the `valuePath` (see below).

 ```js
    dale.stopNot (path, undefined, function (v, k) {
       if (v === '@' && path [k + 1] === 'do') return rightmostAt = k;